Federal AI Governance

 AI procurement governance Addressed within M-24-10 Separate companion memorandum M-25-22

 OMB M-25-21 is a governance restructuring, not a governance rollback.
-Agencies that reclassify their AI systems under the high-impact standard, appoint a functioning CAIO, activate their governance board, and publish a credible AI strategy by October 2025 will be compliant and positioned well for whatever oversight attention federal AI draws in 2026.
+Agencies that reclassify their AI systems under the high-impact standard, appoint a functioning CAIO at the required grade level, activate their governance board (CFO Act agencies), document all seven §4(b) minimum risk management practices, and publish a credible AI strategy by September 30, 2025 will be compliant and positioned well for whatever oversight attention federal AI draws in 2026.
 Agencies that treat the simplified risk category as a signal to reduce oversight will have a problem the first time a high-impact system produces a bad outcome with no governance record behind it.

 Frequently Asked Questions

 OMB M-25-21 establishes the federal AI governance framework under the current administration.
-It requires CAIO designation, internal AI governance boards, annual public AI use case inventories, enhanced oversight for high-impact AI, and public AI strategy publication within 180 days for 24 major departments.
+It requires CAIO designation, AI governance boards for CFO Act agencies, annual public AI use case inventories, seven minimum risk management practices for high-impact AI (M-25-21 §4(b)), and public AI strategy publication within 180 days for CFO Act agencies.

 What replaced the rights-impacting and safety-impacting categories?